thanhtrunghuynh93/GAGA/README.md

 - `0-0`: Two claims are not supported by an evidence source
 - `np`: Two claims have at least one common noun phrase

-Then 4 graphs are created with different subset of edge types:
+Then 4 graphs are created with different subsets of edge types:
 - `1-1`, `0-0`, `1-0`,`0-1`, `np`
 - `1-1`, `0-0`, `1-0`,`0-1`, `np`
 - `mutual_evd`, `np`